landon090711-byte/sAI-poc/README.md

 # sAI
 Synapse AI 🧠
-A proof-of-concept local-first AI companion that learns from every conversation, builds a memory graph, and visualizes connections between concepts in real time. the code will be uploaded Aug 6 for now here is vercel deployment https://de875dc2esynapse-ai-fixed.vercel.app/
+A proof-of-concept local-first AI companion that learns from every conversation, builds a memory graph, and visualizes connections between concepts in real time. the code will be uploaded Aug 6 for now here is vercel deployment https://de875dc2esynapse-ai-fixed.vercel.app/ also please use the memory export as a basic chat so you do not need to train the ai yourself

 What Is This?
 Synapse AI is a proof-of-concept project exploring what a privacy-first, browser-based AI companion could look like.
 It runs entirely client-side — no backend servers, no cloud APIs, no tracking.
 Everything you tell it stays in your browser's local storage.